Something's Wrong in the Neighborhood

 All is not well in the personal finance blogosphere.
 I have known it for a bit and could not put my finger on what exactly it was; it’s like one of those smells you can’t identify, so you just let It go and pray it’s not you.
 Recently, other bloggers have begun to pick up on it, and I think it’s time we discuss it.

-To be clearer, it’s not high-Income bloggers that are ruining personal finance.
-It's high-Income bloggers in collaboration with each other and the media that is ruining personal finance.
+To be more precise, it’s not high-Income bloggers that are ruining personal finance.
+It's high-Income bloggers in collaboration with each other and the media that are destroying personal finance.

-Let me explain, I blame Mr. Money Mustache, (not him personally) he launched a blog with a fairly novel concept of reaching financial independence early though extreme saving and frugality.
+Let me explain; I blame Mr. Money Mustache, (not him personally) he launched a blog with a relatively novel concept of reaching financial independence early though extreme saving and frugality.
 His blog not only drew attention because of his experiments but also because of his ability to monetize his blog.

 The 20% vs. the 80% Club.

-Of course, they are going to respond with “must be nice”.
-They are not sneering, they are not jealous, they are not envious, they simply cannot relate.
+Of course, readers are going to respond with “must be nice” or worse comments.
+They are not sneering; they are not jealous; they are not envious; they simply cannot relate.

-From my experience, professionals pulling 6 figures don't need much help.
+From my experience, professionals pulling six figures don't need much help.
 They have a pretty wide margin for error and can make a few mistakes and be just fine.

 The people who need help is that average family the people that can't relate to the media's latest prized pony.